9th November 2025

 The horses here are at the heart of the operation and are valued above all else.

-Offbeat Riding Safaris
+Offbeat Riding Safaris | Kenya

 The horses are the heart and soul of Offbeat Riding Safaris and their wellbeing and safety is their top priority.
 During the day the horses roam freely as a herd under the watchful eye of a herder with ample grass to eat and this natural, stress-free lifestyle keeps them calm, confident and responsive.
 At night, they are stabled individually (with dry bedding, hay, water and summer sheets on) to keep them protected from predators.

 Their horses are regularly rested for 1 day - 1 week at a time and most will have a month off during the closed season.
-Riding hours are generally from 7:30 - 10:30 am and 4:30 - 6:30 pm which protects them from overworking in high heat.
+Riding hours are generally from 7:30 - 10:30 am and 4:30 - 6:30 pm which protects them from working in high heat.

 Life in the bush means the team at Offbeat have learnt to handle much of the veterinary care themselves - from treating minor ailments to day-to-day health.
 For more complex cases, there are vets in Nairobi and Nanyuki that they can fly or drive in.
 The horses are shod once a month, have their teeth done once a year, are wormed every 3 months and are fully vaccinated for Africa horse sickness, West Nile virus, rabies and tetanus.